 Start with yourself.
 If you don't stay organized, you can't expect anyone around you to do the same.
 You can't always control the people around you, but you can control yourself.

-Use project management tools like Basecamp to keep track of deliverables and distribute tasks to your team.
+Use project management tools like ClickUp to keep track of deliverables and distribute multiple tasks to your team.
 Set deadlines and provide details about each task or assignment so everyone can shine!

 2. Use a Calendar